The One Thing You Need In Order To Find Everlasting Love — And 2 Things You Definitely Do Not

 RELATED: 5 Unsexy Hints You're Primed To Find Love

-Once you’ve fleshed out your principles for a great relationship, look for a good enough partner willing and able to play in the partnership sandbox with you.
+Flesh out your principles for a great relationship, and once youv'e done that, look for a partner who is willing and able to play in the partnership sandbox with you.

 Make sure you both agree on what the relationship should be regardless of your imperfections.
 For instance, in my marriage, our relationship is governed by a set of principles we both believe in.
 These principles protect us from ourselves and each other as well as outsiders.